12 Hours Wānaka

 Now it's time to head to The Precinct; a stylish, shared complex, with a range of alluring retail and hospitality stores.
-We recommend going straight to Wee Tart for a caffeine fix and get your bearings.
+We recommend going straight to Kamino for a caffeine fix and get your bearings.
 Once you've lingered long enough, go check out Revology Concept Store & Tea House, an achingly cool store with beautifully made lifetime objects alongside vintage goods brought over from France.
 Before you leave be sure to check out the mountain views from the expansive rooftop terrace.

 47 Helwick Street, Wānaka

 The beauty about Wānaka is you won’t have to walk far to find yourself in 47 Frocks.
 This is a beautifully curated boutique where the latest threads and accessories from New Zealand designers are centre stage.
 The fun, smiley, and attentive staff ensure customers have an enjoyable time choosing some of the luxe items, so you can walk lakeside dressed to impress for the rest of your Wānaka visit.

 If you prefer beautiful things hanging on the curtain rails and lining your shelves rather than wearing them, let The Workroom be your next port of call.
 From homewares and linen to fresh bunches of flowers, head to The Workroom to browse their aesthetic offerings to furnish your rooms, local or visiting.